dimonchikous/Multitasking-calculator/README.md

 ## How to install and use

 To use you need to install python or python3.
-So, you need to install simpleeval or launch with virtual environment)
+So, you need to install simpleeval, you can install it to virtual environment)

 ### Installing
 ```bash